Simple Interest Calculator

 Total Amount = Principal + Interest

-Fun fact: Under the same conditions, if compound interest were applied, the final amount would be $13,310.
-This is why banks and investors generally prefer compound interest for long-term growth.
+Under the same conditions, if compound interest were applied, the final amount would be $13,310 — highlighting how compound interest leads to greater growth over time.

-Below is a complete breakdown showing how your investment grows over time:
+Below is a detailed breakdown showing how interest evolves over time:

 | Year | Interest | Total Invested | Total Interest | Total Accumulated |